CrafterSvK/Logo/README.md

 # Logo
-Repo for implementation of Logo in JavaScript p5
+Repo for implementation of Logo in JavaScript p5 [Interpreter](https://craftersvk.github.io/Logo/)
-With support for repeat command
+* With support for repeat, nested repeat, random & color
+* Doesn't support negative or real numbers